Tulsa Race Massacre graves search: 'Major scientific breakthrough' made in DNA investigation

 "We do not believe a match of this type has ever been achieved before in American history," Bynum said.

-Bynum said the team, Intermountain Forensics based in Salt Lake City, has flagged specific surnames and specific counties where relatives may be found.
+Bynum said Intermountain Forensics, based in Salt Lake City, has flagged specific surnames and specific counties where relatives may be found.

 "We do not know for certain that these relatives are direct descendants or whether they are the remains of massacre victims," Bynum said.
 "We know these remains share DNA with people living in America today."